abhiTronix/vidgear/docs/gears/netgear/advanced/multi_client.md

 ## Overview

 In Multi-Clients Mode, NetGear robustly handles Multiple Clients at once thereby able to broadcast frames and data across multiple Clients/Consumers in the network at same time.
-This mode works almost contrary to [Multi-Servers Mode](../multi_server/) but here data transfer works unidirectionally with pattern `1` _(i.e. Request/Reply `zmq.REQ/zmq.REP`)_ only.
-Every new Client that connects to single Server can be identified by its unique port address on the network.
+This mode works contrary to [Multi-Servers Mode](../multi_server/) such that every new Client that connects to single Server can be identified by its unique port address on the network.

 The supported patterns for this mode are Publish/Subscribe (`zmq.PUB/zmq.SUB`) and Request/Reply(`zmq.REQ/zmq.REP`) and can be easily activated in NetGear API through `multiclient_mode` attribute of its [`options`](../../params/#options) dictionary parameter during initialization.